Read how Phillipa embarked on a career change and committed to becoming an operating department practitioner through CCCU.

 Medway-Campus

-I was anticipating awkwardness initially being a mature student at Medway, however, I learned extremely early on that the majority of students (especially in my cohort) are mature students who also were looking for a career change or looking to try education again after raising their families.
+Initially, I was nervous about being a mature student at Medway.
+But I learned early on that the majority of students (especially in my cohort) were mature students.
+They were similar to me in that they were also looking for a career change or wanted to get back into education after raising their families.

-The Medway campus is an excellent place to learn due to the vast majority of specialties taught on-site (Physician Associates, Paramedics, Physiotherapists, Radiographers, ODPs, and all specialties of nursing - adult/child/mental health) allowing chances to network across specialties.
+The Medway Campus is an excellent place to learn due to the vast majority of specialties taught on-site (physician associates, paramedics, ODPs, and all specialties of nursing - adult/child/mental health).
+Studying alongside other students on different courses gave us a chance to network across specialties.

-The Medway campus has an extremely well kitted out operating/simulation suite emulating a hospital environment for training purposes.
-The library facilities are lovely and have all the resources you will need in order to do well.
+What's more, the Medway Campus has an extremely well kitted out operating/simulation suite, emulating a hospital environment for training purposes.
+The library facilities are also a great place to study and had all the resources I needed to succeed.

 How to balance home and study life

-Placement is quite physically and mentally demanding so when I get home I just focus on my mental wellbeing and ensuring I eat properly and go to bed early.
-The remaining days I write to do lists and prioritize based on time sensitivity, for example, if I write an essay, I will prepare a draft and not go back to it until feedback has been received, or with studying I prioritise the learning objectives of the PowerPoints as these are likely what my exams will be on.
+The remaining days I wrote to do lists and prioritised my workload based on time sensitivity.
+For example, if I wrote an essay, I prepared a draft and didn't go back to it until feedback had been received.
+Or with studying I prioritised the learning objectives of each session as these were likely what my exams covered.

 My advice for future students

-My advice for people looking to study at the Medway Campus is to research the surrounding area and ensure that you visit the campus, attend the open days, and try to network with as many students/lecturers as possible.
+My advice for people looking to study at the Medway Campus is to research the surrounding area and make sure that you visit the campus and try to network with as many students/lecturers as possible.

 More questions about uni life?